dakz06/se_project_spots/README.md

 - BEM File Structure
 - CSS3
 - Media Queries
-- Flexgrid and Flexbox Containers
+- Grid and Flexbox Containers
 - Responsive Layout
 - Hover and Color Changing buttons

 ## Future Improvments

 - Developing a Backend, Using Javascript
-- More features to customize and style your profile, to it give a more personal touch
+- More features to customize and style your profile, like annamations, popups, iframe containers and forms to it give a more personal touch
 - Ways to capture and share moments right in the app, so you can express yourself to your peers without missing a beat

 ## Overview